 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment June 4 Increased the Pandemic Emergency Purchase Programme (PEPP) by EUR 600 billion to EUR 1.35 trillion and extended the horizon from December 2020 to June 2021. • • • • July 20 • Finalized the EUR 750 billion aid package to support EU recovery from the COVID-19 pandemic (EUR 390 billion of grants and EUR 360 billion of low-interest loans) • • • September 17 • • • Offered banks more capital relief to stimulate credit flow.
-Banks can exclude coins, banknotes and deposits held at the ECB in calculating their leverage ratios, until late-June 2021. • October 29 Provided indications of further monetary support to be announced in December 2020 [forward guidance]. • • • • • • • • •
+Banks can exclude coins, banknotes and deposits held at the ECB in calculating their leverage ratios, until late-June 2021. • October 29 Provided indications of further monetary support to be announced in December [forward guidance]. • • • • November 10 • • Reached agreement on the new long-term European budget for 2021-27, which helped clear a hurdle for implementing the EUR 1.8 trillion spending package. • • • November 16 • • [Hungary and Poland] Blocked adoption of the EU's EUR 1.82 trillion budget and recovery package. • • • December 10 Increased the size of emergency asset purchases by EUR 500 billion and extended the program by nine months to March 2022.
+Favorable terms on TLTRO-III bank lending were extended by 12 months to June 2022 and the ECB will make three new TLTRO offers in June, September and December 2021.
+In addition, four additional PELTROs (Pandemic Emergency Longer- Term Refinancing Operations) will be offered in 2021. • • • • December 16 • Approved the EUR 1.8 trillion stimulus package, clearing the way for fiscal spending. • • • • • • • •